Good News in History, March 1 - Good News Network

-Happy Birthday to Roger Daltrey, singer-songwriter for The Who, and the band’s co-founder who turns 73 years old today.
+Happy Birthday to Roger Daltrey, singer-songwriter for The Who, and the band’s co-founder who turns 74 years old today.
 Daltrey put the stutter in “My Generation,” and the scream in “Won’t Get Fooled Again,” and always swung his microphone in wide circles like a Pinball Wizard with a lasso.
-WATCH… (1944)
+WATCH a live medley of hits… (1944)

 He grew up with schoolmates–and band mates–Pete Townshend and John Entwistle in a working class suburb of London.
 His first guitar was one of his own creations; he carved an imitation cherry red Stratocaster from a block of wood.